-There are so many different ways to keep your receipts and paperwork organized for your small business, but here are some top tools that I love recommending to my clients:
+There are so many different ways to keep your receipts and paperwork organized for your small business, but Neat is the #1 top tool that I love recommending to my clients.

-Shoeboxed – Shoeboxed lets you use your phone to scan in receipts or mail in paper copies using their “magic envelopes.”
-They use their scanning technology to grab information from your receipts and catalogue them in their software.
-Shoeboxed works with most popular bookkeeping software.
-Bonus: they have a mileage tracker, too!
-Shoeboxed offers a “free for life” account as well as options to upgrade for additional capabilities.
+Neat lets you use your phone to scan in receipts or mail in paper copies using their “magic envelopes.”
+They use their scanning technology to grab information from your receipts and catalog them in their software.
+Neat works with most popular bookkeeping softwares.

 I hope this has given you some ideas for organizing your receipts and business documents.
 If you have a process that works for you, please share in the comments!